 1987 Always Doesn't Mean Forever #92

 1988 Turn It Into Love #21

 1989 Love Pains #48

 "SEARCHIN' (I GOTTA FINA A MAN)" (1983)

 The original release of Searchin' failed to make much of an impact in the singles charts, stalling at No.76 in the UK.
 However, the track became very popular in gay clubs which persuaded EMI to re-issue the single in 1984.
 The second release became a big hit, peaking at #6.

 A 1997 remix single stalled at #116 in the UK charts.

 The song was covered by Australian girl band Young Divas who released it as a single in March 2007.

 "WHATEVER I DO (WHEREVER I GO)" (1984)

 The official EMI video clip in the playlist at the top of the page features Hazell Dean performing on Top Of The Pops in 1984.
-She is introduced by Radio One DJ (at the time) Dave Lee Travis, who was also nicknamed DLT or the hairy cornflake, and has recently been arrested as part of Operation Yewtree.
+She is introduced by Radio One DJ (at the time) Dave Lee Travis, who was also nicknamed DLT or the hairy cornflake, and was arrested as part of Operation Yewtree in 2012.